chipweinberger/flutter_blue_plus/README.md

 Flutter Blue Plus diligently uses exceptions for error handling.

 Streams only return valid results.
-Stream errors are not used & streams are never closed.
-So there's no need to handle onError or onDone.
+Stream errors are not used & streams are never closed -- so there's no need to handle onError or onDone.

 **See the Reference section below for a complete list of throwing function.**